Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 * Choose the user's **Organization Role** in the dropdown menu.
 * Select an **Application Access Group** to which to add the user in the dropdown menu, if desired.
 * Choose **Date Format**, **Time Format** and **Time Zone** settings in the dropdown menus.
-* If you want to disable the user's access to your organization in the Contrast interface, use the **Access** toggle.
-(The user has access by default.)
+* If you want to disable the user's access to your organization in the Contrast interface, use the **Access** toggle. <br> (The user has access by default.)
-* Check the box if you want the user to have **API Only** access.
-(The user will have access Contrast's REST API, but won't have access to the Contrast interface.)
+* Check the box if you want the user to have **API Only** access. <br> (The user will have access Contrast's REST API, but won't have access to the Contrast interface.)

 <a href="assets/images/Create_User.png" rel="lightbox" title="Add a user as an Organization Administrator"><img class="thumbnail" src="assets/images/Create_User.png"/></a>